jsvine/statusfiles/README.md

 ## Infrastructure

-At the heart of this ideas is that any technology should be able to *easily* read and write statusfiles.

-Statusfiles could be stored locally, or hosted on the open web.
-They could be stored as flat files, or served dynamically.
+Statusfiles, in practice, would occupy an intermediary layer between __statusfile-writers__ and __statusfile-readers__:

+- Statusfile-writers identify the status of the thing — in most cases, likely via web-scraping or API calls — and write a statusfile to storage somewhere.
+That *somewhere* could be a local machine, the open web, or places in between.
+And statusfile-writers could be triggered on schedule (e.g., via `cron`), in response to an HTTP request, or via some other mechanism.

-Statusfile-readers — akin to RSS feed readers — could be built to check and track the files.
-Or you could write simple handlers for tools such as [Huginn](https://github.com/cantino/huginn/).
+- Statusfile-readers — akin to RSS feed readers — check and track statusfiles.
+When changes *are* detected, statusfile-readers could notify the user via email, SMS, desktop popup, or other means.

+Because statusfiles employ a simple, standardized format, statusfile-readers should be able to consume statusfiles written by any program.

 ## Questions